tinystacks/mkdocs/docs/tinystacks-how-do-i.md

 Once you've configured your stage to suit your needs, click **Create new stage**.
 The new stage will run and create, building the code that you most recently checked in to the stack's associated Git branch.

-## ...pass custom variables to my application?
+### ...pass custom variables and configuration data to each stage?

 It's likely that your application will need various runtime variables set in order to run.
 For example, you may need to supply credentials to a data store, such as DynamoDB, or information on how to connect to other microservices on which the application depends.
+Each stage of your application will likely need its own custom runtime variables, as the configuration and the resources to which your application connects will vary by stage.

 TinyStacks makes it easy to set runtime variables on your application that are unique to each stage.
 This enables you to have different configuration settings for your application depending on whether it's in dev, test, or production.